grafana/grafana-plugin-examples/examples/app-basic/README.md

 **Example:** [Routes.tsx], [constants.ts#L6]

-Grafana (and the app plugins are no exception) is using [React Router](https://reactrouter.com/).
+Grafana (and app plugins are no exception) is using [React Router](https://reactrouter.com/).
 In order to register a new route based on our examples just add a new route constant in [constants.ts#L6] and use it in the [Routes.tsx].

 ---